fbudin69500/terminal.workspace/README.md

   * Document using local vs environment variables (environment variables clutter the environment but allow the user to interrogate the current configuration.
-  * Allow a quiet vs verbose mode which would print information when changing directory.
+  * Allow a quiet vs verbose mode which would print information when changing directory. with just a name, not the whole path.
-* Add functions to activate and deactivate the workspace without changing directory
-  * Create configuration file and update configuration file that contains a name and a corresponding folder.
-This would allow calling the activate and deactivate function with just a name, not the whole path.
 Beware: Handle collisions.
 * Can we create an extension that saves the command history per folder?
 * Allow inheritance of workspace configuration.
+* Improve manual configuration by creating configuration file and update configuration file that contains a name and a corresponding folder.
+This would allow calling the activate and deactivate function